 The days events start at 10:00 in the morning and include live music, art, craft and local product market stalls, village games and "degustazione" - tastings of the speciality dishes of the area.

-The 2010 event is the second year of this new palio in Maremma which sees over forty thoroughbred horses and their riders - most of which are from the Palio di Siena and other historic palio horse races in Tuscany - race along the golden sands of the Marina di Grosseto beach with the sparkling blue of the Tyrrhenian sea as the backdrop.
+The 2010 event was the second and last year for the time being of this new palio in Maremma which saw over forty thoroughbred horses and their riders - most of which were from the Palio di Siena and other historic palio horse races in Tuscany - race along the golden sands of the Marina di Grosseto beach with the sparkling blue of the Tyrrhenian sea as the backdrop.

 Many Maremma families were down on the beach for this horse racing event - it made for a welcome event in early spring - and this palio looks set to improve and attract even more visitors each year.